-The received spectrum represented by Curve 2 does not contribute uniformly to loudness, i.e. those portions of the spectrum lower in level than the listener's threshold of hearing contributes very little compared with those well above the threshold.
-Account is taken of this by defining a quantity termed "sensation level" (symbol Z) which is the interval between the received spectrum, Curve 2, and the threshold of audibility for continuous spectrum sounds ($\beta_0 - K$) shown in Curve 3.
+The received spectrum represented by Curve 2 does not contribute uniformly to loudness, i.e., those portions of the spectrum lower in level than the listener's threshold of hearing contributes very little compared with those well above the threshold.
+This has been taken into account by defining a quantity termed "sensation level" (symbol Z) which is the interval between the received spectrum, Curve 2, and the threshold of audibility for continuous spectrum sounds ($\beta_0 - K$) shown in Curve 3.
 Loudness of the received speech sound thus depends upon Z, which is, in general, frequency-dependent.